Federated EDA#

 In order to create production-grade data science pipelines, data scientists need as much information about the dataset they are working with as possible.
 However, sometimes it is not possible for the data scientist to move data from where it is being generated.

-OctaiPipe has developed a federated EDA framework that allows data scientists to understand their data without the privacy and cost problems associated with moving large volumes of raw data from edge devices.
+OctaiPipe has developed a federated Exploratory Data Analysis framework that allows data scientists to understand their data without the privacy and cost problems associated with moving large volumes of raw data from edge devices.

 The key features of Federated EDA allow you to: